DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-win.md

 /*
-Title: Remote debug
+Title: Xdebug on Windows
-Description: Remote debugging
+Description:
 */

 # Xdebug on Windows